 The ALS Society of Alberta is a non-profit organization dedicated to making each day the best possible day for people living with and affected by Amyotrophic Lateral Sclerosis (ALS).
-It is the only non-profit organization in Alberta that provides support to those affected by the disease, and is the second largest donor to the national ALS research program.
+It is the only non-profit organization in Alberta that provides support to those affected by the disease, and is the largest donor per-capita to the national ALS research program.

 Board of Directors

 The ALS Society of Alberta is governed by a Board of Directors.
 The Board is responsible for the work of the Society and for its standing in the community.
 The Board actively pursues the mission, goals and objectives of the Society.

 The Society holds its Annual General Meeting in May of each year to approve the organization's audited financial statements for the prior year, elect the members of the Board, and manage any general matters or changes.
 Directors are elected to serve a one-year term.